 MnAl is a promising rare-earth free permanent magnet for technological use.
 We have examined the effects of consolidation by back-pressure, assisted equal channel angular extrusion processing on mechanically-milled, gas-atomized Mn-46% at.
 Al powder.
 X-ray diffraction showed both that the extruded rod consisted mostly of metastable τ phase, with some of the equilibrium γ2 and β phases, and that it largely retained the as-milled nanostructure.
 Magnetic measurements show a coercivity of ≤4.4 kOe and a magnetization at 10 kOe of ≤40 emu/g.
 In addition, extrusions exhibit greater than 95% of the theoretical density.
 This study opens a new window in the area of bulk MnAl magnets with improved magnetic properties for technological use.

 Chaturvedi, Anurag; Yaqub, Rumana; and Baker, Ian, "Microstructure and Magnetic Properties of Bulk Nanocrystalline MnAl" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2452.